1. Entity and person in charge of processing personal data

 Information is kept in the student admission register maintained by the Finnish National Agency for Education for a period of five years as of the making of an admission decision.
 However, the data in the application register of higher education institutions are kept on a permanent basis (Act 884/2017).

 However, data deemed necessary for the assessment and follow-up of education or valuable as research source material for other reasons are kept on a permanent basis as provided separately by the archive institution.
 The national learner number and the person-specific ID data based on which the learner number has been issued are also kept on a permanent basis.

 The student admission register is maintained by the Finnish National Agency for Education.
-Each data subject has the right to inspect the data recorded on him or her in the register (see Section 26 of the Personal Data Act).
+Each data subject has the right to inspect the data recorded on him or her in the register (Article 15 of the EU General Data Protection Regulation).
 A data subject also has the right to acquaint himself or herself with and to see the information concerning him or her and, by request, to obtain the information concerning him or her in writing.

 A verification request shall be delivered in writing by letter or by e-mail to the Finnish National Agency for Education.
 Requests sent by mail shall be delivered to the address Finnish National Agency for Education, Hakaniemenranta 6, P.O.
 Box 380, 00531 Helsinki.
 The form for requesting verification of the data in the register (in Finnish) (PDF).
 Verification requests regarding the Studyinfo student admission register shall be sent to the e-mail address email@example.com.
 Use of the right of verification is free of charge once a year.